mienaikoe/ziyu/Chapters/2-3-Chapter10.md

 He did as she told and immediately winced at a stinging sensation covering his tongue.

 "It's doing its work," thi reassured him.
 Out of the corner of his eye, Kipnu could see Lin eying the shiny pendant around his neck.
-The stinging went away after a minute, along with the recurrence of his headache.
+The stinging went away after a minute, along with the sharp pain in his head.

-"The pain... it's gone.
-What is paosin?" he asked.
+"It's gone.
+What was it?" he asked.

-"Back at the pavilion, I gave you antikan to neutralize the kanosin in your blood.
+"Back at the pavilion, I gave you a bit of antikan to neutralize the kanosin in your blood.
 Paosin helps the symptoms of withdraw," Casra responded.

 "I see," he said.
 The substances were familiar to him but he had never had the experience of taking them.